 Enjoy what can be called the best Segovia Style Baked Cochinillo by the experts of Spanish cuisine in Metro Manila, Terry Selection. #HaveATerrysMoment

 Our Cochnillo is on a pre-order basis with a 48-hr or 2-day lead time.
 Pre-Order 2 days in advance.
 Shipped straight from our oven!
-Served with Potato Au Gratin & Special Cochinillo Sauce Good for 8 to 10 people
+Served with our Special Cochinillo Sauce.
+Good for 8 to 10 people

 If you have any clarifications, don’t hesitate to contact our culinary experts direct via our website chat or our social media channels.